motm-therapy/website/docs/index.md

 ## Mission

-The mission of Matters of the Mind Therapy, LLC is:

 - Provide comprehensive behavioral health, education, and prevention services to patients interested in treatment using evidence-based psychotherapy techniques

 ## Vision

-The vision of Matters of the Mind Therapy, LLC is:

 - Appreciate and respect the diversity and cultural differences of our patients and take into account the many multi-dimensional aspects of their lives
 - Recognize and preserve culture by providing care that takes and supports, not replaces, cultural identity